Sunwait-nsk/Sunwait-nsk/README.md

 - 👀 I’m interested in programming Python, Big Data, system analitic, data-analitic, excel automation
 - 🌱 I’m currently learning  в школе  Skillbox
 - 💞️ I'm looking to collaborate on in any project for self-development and learning
-- 📫 How to reach me  - https://github.com/Sunwait-nsk/resume
+- 📫 How to reach me  - telegram - @Sunwait

 <!---
 Sunwait-nsk/Sunwait-nsk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.